Marya Chéliga-Loevy: Feminism

 The Union Universelle des Femmes joined the Federation.

 The union did not grow as she had expected, and was dissolved later in 1892.

 The Federation's secretary, Aline Valette, founded the weekly tabloid L'Harmonie sociale which first appeared on 15 October 1892 as a means of making contact with working women to understand their concerns.
 The masthead had the socialist message: "The emancipation of women is in emancipated labor".

 However, the contributors to the journal, who included Eliska Vincent, Marie Bonnevial and Chéliga-Loevy, were more interested in feminism than socialism.

 A sentimental novel by Chéliga-Loevy was serialized in the journal.

 It told the story of an innocent young girl who suffered various misfortunes and in the end embraced socialism.

-In 1896, her play L'ornière (The routine) was staged at Les Independants in Paris, the story of a woman trapped in an unhappy marriage.
+In 1896, her play L'ornière (The routine) was staged at Les Indépendants in Paris, the story of a woman trapped in an unhappy marriage.

 It was received well by the critics.

 She spoke for Poland at the Congres Universel des Libres-Penseurs in September 1889.

 In 1897, she founded the Théâtre féministe to encourage and promote female playwrights.

 The theater, located on rue Blanche, closed its doors in 1899 after only two years of operation.
 Only the dramatists who wrote light pieces, such as Madame Grésac, were truly successful.

 Chéliga-Loevy published Almanach féministe in 1899.

 She spoke at the Second International Conference of Feminine Organizations and Institutions in 1900.

 She and the pioneering woman lawyer Jeanne Chauvin favored giving an unmarried mother the right to seek out the father and demand child support.